rericha19/linux-sysprog-shell-project/README.md

 can run as server-client where client sends commands that run on server and output is sent back to client

 very not good code

+compiled with gcc on linux in VM iirc